Groups & Group Travel

 • Hosted tours — a guided group trip where you manage all individual bookings

-• Family reunions, destination weddings, incentive trips — any travel where several households are traveling together with a shared itinerary
+• Family reunions, destination weddings, incentive trips, youth/church trips — any travel where several households go together with a shared itinerary

 Go to Groups in the sidebar and click New Group.
 Enter a name and optional description, then choose one of two paths:

 • Create Group — creates a group for linking existing bookings together.
-Use this when you already have trips and bookings and want to coordinate them (shared itineraries, group messaging, consolidated view).
+Use this when you already have trips and bookings and want to coordinate them (shared itinerary, group messaging, one roster, consolidated view).
+Covered below.

-• Create with Booking Page — creates a group plus a self-service booking page in one step.
-Use this when travelers need to independently pick packages and book themselves.
-You'll be taken straight to the proposal editor to set up packages, pricing, and forms.
+• Create with Booking Page — creates a group plus a self-service booking page in one step, so travelers independently pick packages, fill forms, and book themselves.
+You'll land in the proposal editor to set up packages, pricing, and forms.
+This is the right choice when you'd otherwise collect everyone's details by hand.
+See Group Bookings for the full walkthrough.

 Grid and List Views